mothur/mothur.github.io/_wiki/characterizing_community_composition_along_a_transect_of_hypersaline_sediments.md

 ## Conclusions

-Pyrosequencing data sets are providing big challenges to the fast, efficient analysis of community data sets.
-Mothur, and the functions implemented within it, are a huge step forward in this challenge.
+Pyrosequencing data sets are providing big challenges to the fast, efficient analysis of community data sets. mothur, and the functions implemented within it, are a huge step forward in this challenge.
-Relative to our first attempts to analyze this data set, Mothur improved both the speed and flexibility of analysis, allowing us to move most tasks away from our supercomputer system and onto a relatively modest Linux workstation.
-Yay, Mothur!
+Relative to our first attempts to analyze this data set, mothur improved both the speed and flexibility of analysis, allowing us to move most tasks away from our supercomputer system and onto a relatively modest Linux workstation.
+Yay. mothur!

 While additional tests could certainly be carried out on this data, the purpose of this example was to: 1) show how one might quickly obtain